Nexai-net/democrite-learning/docs/2-basic.md

 # Definition

-A Democrite definition is a serializable data structure that describes a single element within the framework, such as a sequence, trigger, or signal.
+A Democrite definition is a **serializable** data structure that describes a single element within the framework, such as a sequence, trigger, or signal.
 Each definition contains configuration details and metadata specific to its element type.
 Definitions are uniquely identified by a GUID (Globally Unique Identifier), but you can also access them using a more human-readable alias called a [Reference Id](/docs/4-expert.m#refrence-id).
 This alias system provides a convenient way to target specific definitions within your project.

 The primary purpose of definitions is to be stored in a persistent location like a database, YAML file, or similar storage solution.
 The Democrite cluster can then load and execute these definitions to manage workflows, triggers, and other functionalities within your system.

+To facilitate definition creation, we leverage builder objects.
+These tools assist in providing essential and optional details, while guaranteeing adherence to validity rules at compile time.
+For instance, in sequence definitions, they enforce type consistency across all transformation steps.

 To maintain separation between definition creation and execution, Democrite utilizes the [Democrite.Framework.Builders](https://www.nuget.org/packages/Democrite.Framework.Builders) package.
 This package provides tools and functionalities dedicated solely to building various types of definitions, ensuring a clean separation between definition logic and runtime execution.